 Dr. Nelson advises M.S. and Ph.D. students.
 M.S. students enroll through the MEES program at the University of Maryland College Park or the Department of Biology at Frostburg State University.
 Ph.D. students enroll through the MEES program.

-No extramural funding is currently available to hire students as graduate research assistants in Dr. Nelson’s lab will be posted here when they are available.
+Positions for which extramural funding is available to hire students as graduate research assistants in Dr. Nelson’s lab will be posted here when they are available.

 Prospective M.S. students interested in teaching assistantships through Frostburg State University should contact Dr. Nelson.